btgrant-76/MW-BDE-r2-guide/README.md

 This is the first part that goes on the top of the PCB.
 [Just like step 6 of the MurphPad build guide](https://mechwild.com/guides/build-guides/murphpad-build-guide/#step6):

-1. Solder the OLED module to the small pin header it was packaged with.
-(If the pin header has one too many pins, break or clip off the extra.)
+1. Solder the OLED module to the small pin header it was packaged with; if the pin header has one too many pins, break or clip off the extra.
 2. Pry the plastic spacer off with tweezers.
 3. Line the OLED module up well, and solder it into place.
 4. Clip the header pins on top and bottom.